Admission Criteria for Nursing Program

 Previous Nursing Enrollment

-A student seeking admission who has prior enrollment in another nursing program will only be considered for admission if the student has a minimum cumulative GPA of 2.75 in nursing courses and has been enrolled in a nursing program within one year of anticipated enrollment in nursing at Avila University.
-Students will not be considered for admission if they have received grades of D, F or W/F (withdraw/failing) in any previous nursing program.
-Contact the Nursing Admission Counselor for additional information.
+A student seeking admission who has prior enrollment in another nursing program will be considered for admission if the student has a minimum cumulative GPA of 2.80 in nursing courses.
+Students will not be considered for admission if they have received grades of D, F or W/F (withdraw/failing) in any previous nursing program or have been dismissed for nonacademic reasons from a nursing program.
+If a dismissal or earned grade was determined to be a result of an exam average that is higher than the exam average currently required by the Avila School of Nursing, the Admissions Committee will review the information and determine if a letter of petition is required to continue on with the application process.
+Contact the Nursing Admission Coordinator for additional information.

 Students who believe there are circumstances that may require reasonable accommodations or services as determined by the American Disabilities Act, should contact the Avila University Disability Services upon acceptance of the program's admission invitation.